Spurn Head Heritage Coast

 Despite its pleasant appearance, Spurn Head has a history as a treacherous place for shipping; indeed the lifeboat station there is the only one in Britain manned by a permanent crew.

 This long-distance path begins at Filey, and curves inland following the escarpment of the Yorkshire Wolds through open countryside to Kingston-upon-Hull.
 More ...

 North along the coast from Spurn is Flamborough Headland, a dramatic chalk cliff, and home to Britain's only mainland gannet colony.

 The Cleveland Way National Trail is a walk of contrasts.
-For most of its route it runs through the wild beauty of the North York Moors National Park.
-Reminders of a colourful past abound along the trail, from the remains of the marvelous Cistercian abbey at Rievaulx to the ruins of Roman signaling stations that dot the coastline.
+For most of its route, it runs through the wild beauty of the North York Moors National Park.
+Reminders of a colourful past abound along the trail, from the remains of the marvellous Cistercian abbey at Rievaulx to the ruins of Roman signalling stations that dot the coastline.
 More ...